PrathameshChougule/Netflix-clone/README.md

-A Netflix home page clone.
+A Netflix home page clone with responsive layout.